U.S. Route 62 in Ohio: Future

 In Ohio, there are plans to reroute US 62 onto a divided highway from Alliance to Salem, part of a larger relocation of both US 62 and SR 14, then from downtown Youngstown to I-80 as part of the "Hubbard Arterial".
 Parts of the highway have long been completed to the north of Alliance and Salem; the portion northwest of Alliance is known in documents as US 62T, while the portion north of Salem not already carrying US 62 is known as SR 14T; neither carries a posted route, instead only carrying trailblazer markers indicating routes intersected at the termini.

-Based on costs and environmental impacts, ODOT decided in 2018 not to extent US 62T to SR 11 in 2018.
+Based on costs and environmental impacts, ODOT decided in 2018 not to extend US 62T to SR 11 in 2018.